-- 27. ASIC must nevertheless be diligent in carrying out its responsibility as the regulator to ensure the register of RCAs contains accurate and up to date information as this is the bedrock of the legislative framework under The Act for ensuring the maintenance of public confidence in RCAs, who play a key role in underpinning the stability of Australia's financial markets.
-As well as ensuring an RCA's contact information is regularly updated, the Annual Statement assists the Applicant to perform its functions under Part 9.2 of The Act, in particular providing ASIC with up-to-date information annually to enable it to carry out its monitoring function including: - (i) Residency and contact details of the RCA. - (ii) Whether any disciplinary action has been taken against the RCA. - (iii) Whether any conditions imposed on the registration of the RCA have been complied with. - (iv) Whether the auditor has breached rotation requirements under The Act. - (v) Details of audit work performed by the RCA over the previous 5 years.
+- 24. In the present case, the evidence establishes that ASIC had successfully contacted Mr Bradshaw and alerted him to the need to file the Annual Statement (or a Form 905 in the event he had ceased to practise) but Mr Bradshaw did not take either of those steps.
+In the circumstances ASIC's only option to effect cancellation of Mr Bradshaw's registration was to make an application to CADB. - 25.
+In the Panel's view the circumstances that have led to the Panel to conclude that The Contention has been established, provide an appropriate basis on which to order cancellation of Mr Bradshaw's registration as a Company Auditor, as protection of the public must be our primary consideration.
+The public is entitled to the firm expectation that RCAs listed on the public register can be contacted by the Applicant, and that they are capable of carrying out the functions and duties prescribed by The Act, including that contained in s1287A of the Act.
+In this matter it appears Mr Bradshaw concluded his career as an RCA and did not complete the necessary paperwork to notify ASIC that he is no longer practising, even though ASIC did attempt to facilitate the voluntary cancellation of his registration by providing him with a Form 905. - 26.
+ASIC must be diligent in carrying out its responsibility as the regulator to ensure the register of RCAs contains accurate and up to date information as this is the bedrock of the legislative framework under The Act for ensuring the maintenance of public confidence in RCAs, who play a key role in underpinning the stability of Australia's financial markets.
+As well as ensuring an RCA's contact information is regularly updated, the Annual Statement assists the Applicant to perform its functions under Part 9.2 of The Act, in particular providing ASIC with up-to-date information annually to enable it to carry out its monitoring function including: - (i) Whether any disciplinary action has been taken against the RCA. - (ii) Whether any conditions imposed on the registration of the RCA have been complied with. - (iii) Whether the auditor has breached rotation requirements under The Act. - (iv) Details of audit work performed by the RCA over the previous 5 years.